gianfa/research-snn-vs-ann-in-rl/experiments/05-ESN_ts/README.md

 # ML with 2nd gen ESN

-This experiment is a real laboratory, where different approaches are tried out in order to build the ESN.
+This experiment is a laboratory, where different approaches are tried out in order to build the ESN.